 White, Peter(born: 1840 - died: 1917)

-Combs received word from Stephen Austin calling for help in fighting against Mexico in 1836, Combs was made a colonel and he formed a regiment of Kentucky volunteers.
-U.S. President Andrew Jackson disbanded the regiment and the group never saw any action.
+Combs received word from Stephen Austin calling for help in fighting against Mexico in 1836; Combs was made a colonel and formed a regiment of Kentucky volunteers.
+U.S. President Andrew Jackson, however, disbanded the regiment and the group never saw any action.
 When the Mexican-American War began, Leslie Combs was made a general and formed another militia.
-While in Mexico, a Mexican boy became the possession of Leslie Combs.
-The boy was given the name Peter White and he was to be Combs' body servant.
-But once they were in Kentucky, Peter White learned he was Leslie Combs' slave.
-It is not known how many Mexicans came to Kentucky as the slaves of the returning militia men who fought in the Mexican-American War, 1846-1848.
+While in Mexico, Combs took possession of a Mexican boy who was given the name Peter White who was to be Combs' body servant.
+But once they were in Kentucky, Peter White learned he was Combs' slave.
+It is not known how many Mexicans came to Kentucky as the slaves of returning militia men who fought in the Mexican-American War, 1846-1848.

-According to the Leader newspaper, during the 1850s, Peter White was a jockey who rode Leslie Combs' horses.
-Sometime after the 1850s, Peter White was sold as a slave for $450 to John L. Barkley.
-In the newspaper article, Peter White said that during his riding days, he had ridden on the race course located on Georgetown Pike [now Georgetown Street] in Lexington, KY.
-Peter White said he rode the thoroughbreds named "Boston" and "Lexington," and both were trained by Jim Shy.
-Peter White also said that he was riding the horse "Lady Wagoner," when the horse stumbled and threw White to the ground, leaving him with a fractured skull and a crushed right hip.
-The injuries ended Peter White's career as a jockey and he had to wear a steel belt around his hip for the rest of his life.
+According to the Leader newspaper, during the 1850s Peter White was a jockey who rode Combs's horses.
+Sometime after the 1850s, White was sold as a slave for $450 to John L. Barkley.
+In the newspaper article, White said that during his riding days, he had ridden on the race course located on Georgetown Pike [now Georgetown Street] in Lexington, KY.
+He said he rode the thoroughbreds named "Boston" and "Lexington," both trained by Jim Shy.
+White also said he was riding the horse "Lady Wagoner" when it stumbled and threw White to the ground, leaving him with a fractured skull and a crushed right hip.
+The injuries ended Peter White's career as a jockey, and he had to wear a steel belt around his hip for the rest of his life.
 Peter White was NOT a Negrito [NKAA entry].

-In the 1870 Census, Peter White is listed as a Mulatto born in Mexico, his wife Manny [Jamima] White is listed as Black, and their three children James, Kate and Peter Jr. are listed as Mulattoes.
-In the 1880 Census, Jemima White is again listed as Peter's wife and there are three additional children all listed as Mulattos: George, Mary, and Lilla.
+In the 1870 Census, White is listed as a Mulatto born in Mexico.
+His wife Manny [Jamima] White is listed as Black, and their three children (James, Kate, and Peter Jr.) are listed as Mulattoes.
+In the 1880 Census, Jemima White is again listed as Peter's wife along with three additional children, all listed as Mulattos: George, Mary, and Lilla.
 In the 1900 U.S. Census, Peter White is married to Eliza White and there are no children in the home.
-Given that Peter White and Jamima White were of different races, it was an interracial marriage, but the anti-miscegenation laws of Kentucky did not apply because neither was considered white and both were slaves.
+Given that Peter White and Jamima White were of different races, it was an interracial marriage, but the anti-miscegenation laws of Kentucky did not apply because neither was considered white.
 Peter's marriage to Eliza White was also outside the anti-miscegenation laws because neither was considered white, and Mulatto was considered another form of Black.

 The Leader article on Peter White ends with a propaganda statement that was supposedly the words and thoughts of Peter White: "He laments the present trouble of the United States with Mexico and expresses the belief that it would have been best for his native country if it had been annexed to the United States at the close of the Mexican war of 1846-48."
-Peter White was never able to reconnect with his family in Mexico or gather information about his identity in Mexico.
-He died February 25, 1917, and is buried in African Cemetery #2 in Lexington, KY.
+Peter White was never able to reconnect with his family in Mexico or gather information about his identity there.
+He died February 25, 1917 and is buried in African Cemetery #2 in Lexington, KY.
 On his Kentucky Death Certificate, File #3931, Registered #190, Peter White's race is given as "Col" [for Colored].